MyThinkingSelf/Thoughts/stoicism/diary2.md

 ### Detection of bad passions/emotions
 Today, and maybe yesterday, I detected much of these things around me.
 I am amazed how much people complained and how much I am tempted to complain.
 I don't think, however, that I was perfectly mindful and virtous to handle each occurences, but my inner stoic bell rang many times.
 I think it's an important step.

+## 04/11/2015

+### Arete is the only good
+I felt uneasy with virtue is the only good.
+It sounds to me related to moral standards (kant or christian moral).
+However, this is just how I am used to read "virtue".
+As many point out, Arete is more close than Excellence than in vertue.
+I prefer excellence.
+I am much more inclined to accept statements such as "excellence is the only good".
+So be it ?
+Marie Snow on facebook "True virtue dos not come from a tablet of laws"[...]"In other words virtue comes from the inside.
+Clean the inside and the actions on the outside also are clean.".
+I abide.

+## 05/11/2015

+### logs
+From a distanced point of view, this stoic week is going wrong for me.
+I got stormed by many things.
+Today and yesterday I did no mental training.
+But two things must be pointed out : (1) It could have been worse, even if I am disturbed, I can retrieve calm, or "calmer" than my old me (2) I did not blame myself and accepted that my stoicism this week is not ideal.
+I tend to put weigh to the hypothesis of wider acceptance that I outlined earlier.
+Full acceptance is acceptance that loosing intentionnaly or inintationnaly stoic mindset can happen.
+My second soul is doing a fine job (reference to feverish philosophy of life file).

+## Irvine
+3 weeks before I wrote nice things about Irvine book.
+I do not regret, and I still think that he targeted successfully a very noble (noblest ?) aim : inviting the reader to build a philosophy of life.
+By showing his own construction, he gives the example.
+Now I realised that his construction was to some extent far from ancient stoicism.
+Not about metaphysics and nature, but about the relation with pleasure, passion and achievements.
+The good point is that this stoicism is flexible, and it's  harder to be accused of being an hypocrite within this conception.
+The bad point is that the reader (as I was) may have a biased view of stoicism.
+I am now happy to know about the hardest lines of stoicism to make my mind about it.
+By giving the reader an easy starter kit, maybe it also provides the side effect to make him lazy to confront with harder lines of thoughts, prefering a mild and confortable system.

+## this diary
+I like how it goes.
+Keeping track of my old thought by respecting the integrety of the context from where they arise has some values.
+I see how my mind changed with time.